tthorntone/AdNauseam-Wiki/Tricks-and-tips.md

 Once you disabled the other blocker, µBlock will take over the whole responsibility to block all you want:

 ![Did not block](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/tips-n-tricks-002.png)

+Note that using µBlock as a tool to find out what other blockers **do not** block works as long as the other blockers completely rely on `chrome.webRequest.onBeforeRequest` to do their job, and not on `chrome.webRequest.onBeforeSendHeaders`.